RedPitaya/Documentation/developerGuide/os/network.rst

 if the adapter was properly recognized by the Linux kernel.

 To check what modes (managed, AP, ...) are supported by an adapter use ``iw``.

+.. note:: If it is not possible to simply add support for v2, please state that it is not compatible with v2 `here <https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/global/wireless_adapters_n150/ew-7811un_v2/>`_

 ================
 BCM43143 chipset